shobhikabharti/CloudTransformation/#60DaystoGCP.md

 **D. Google recommended Labwork on Scaling and Automation**
 - [X] Cloud HA VPN
 - [X] Autoscaling and Loadbalancing
-- [] Configuring Load balancer
+- [X] Configuring Load balancer
-- [] Automating the infrastructure of netwroks usinf Terraform
+- [X] Automating the infrastructure of netwroks using Terraform

 **E. Google recommended Labwork on GKE**